Warrenpoint GAA: Foundation

 Gaelic games in Warrenpoint pre-date the formal formation of St Peter's as a club existed in the area from at least from 1888.
 The colours of this club, known as the John Martin club, were black and amber strips.

 The club maintained this name until the mid-1920s until it fell on hard times.
 In 1931, it revived but because Glenn had registered a new club, John Martin some months before, the name of St Peter's was chosen and blue and white were chosen as the club colours.

 The John Martin's of 1888 won the first competition held in Down by beating Mayobridge at Edenmore.
 The Warrenpoint flute band paraded the victors through Mayobridge village on the occasion.

 There are no records of John Martin's winning many more competitions but once St Peter's found their feet they went on to win the Junior Championship in 1932 when they beat Saul in the final.

+In the 1940s and 1950s, they won three senior titles.

 For many years, the club played at Connolly's field at Moygannon and then at a variety of venues before settling in its current grounds at Moygannon which was purchased in 1972 for £10,000.
 Dressing rooms and showers were added in the 1980s at a cost of £45,000.

 The first phase of a major redevelopment of Moygannon Park has recently been completed incorporating the construction of a new playing pitch surface.
 The cost of this development was £130,000.
 A new electronic scoreboard was also erected.